chatthana/react-authentication/README.md

-# React Authentication
+# React w/ Authentication
-Sample React (Server-Side Render only) with authentication
+A sample React application crafted along with the authentication mechanism

+## Forewords
+This is a boilerplate for React application that utilises JWT-Based authentication.
+The boilerplate is shipped with the fake backend for JWT generation and verification.
+Thus, you can customise these features to authenticate using your external web services (API)

 ## Libraries used
 1. Create React App (CRA)